Torus knotted Reeb dynamics and the Calabi invariant: Reeb currents of fibrations

 The Conley-Zehnder index depends only on the Reeb orbit $\gamma$ and the homotopy class of $\tau \in \mathcal{T}(\gamma)$.
 Given another trivialization $\tau' \in \mathcal{T}(\gamma)$ we have the following change of trivialization formula

 see the discussion around \eqref{eqn:trivchange}, for a more precise description of the difference between two trivializations in the right hand side.

 \begin{remark} In \S \ref{s:spectral}, we compute the knot filtration using the page trivialization, defined in \S \ref{ss:trivs}.
-Since $\zb$ is the binding of the $T(p,q)$ open book, a pushoff of $\gamma$ via the page trivialization has linking number zero with itself.
-Since $H_1(Y)=0$, the \emph{rotation number} with respect to the page trivialization is well-defined and we denote it by $\op{rot}(\gamma):=\theta_T \in \R.$ \end{remark}
+Since $\zb$ is the binding of the $T(p,q)$ open book, a pushoff of $\gamma$ into the page has linking number zero with $\gamma$.
+Since $H_1(Y)=0$, the page trivialization is well-defined as the trivialization in which this pushoff is constant.
+Let $\op{rot}(\gamma):=\theta_T \in \R$ denote the monodromy angle of $\gamma$ in the page trivialization; we refer to it as the \emph{rotation number} of $\gamma$. \end{remark}

 \begin{remark} Typically when computing the Conley-Zehnder index of a nondegenerate Reeb orbit, one uses a different homotopy class of trivialization $\tau$, which extends to a trivialization of $\xi$ over a surface bounded by $\gamma$, rather than one yielding a zero linking number with respect to the pushoff of the Reeb orbit.
 These two trivializations differ by the self-linking number of the transverse knot $\gamma$.
 The \emph{self-linking number} of any transverse knot (oriented and positively transverse to $\xi$) is defined as follows.